 • Overall applicant-to-hire: 1 in 180 applicants (CareerPlug, 2025)

 Those numbers mean you need roughly 180 applicants to make a single hire.
-For a company with 10 open roles, that's 1,800 applications to process.
-No wonder the average time to fill has climbed to 41 days - up 24% from 33 days in 2021, per SHRM's 2025 benchmarks.
+For a company with 10 open roles, that’s 1,800 applications to process.
+No wonder average time to fill has climbed: SHRM puts the U.S. average at 41 days, up 24% from 33 days in 2021, per SHRM’s 2025 benchmarks.
+The SmartRecruiters 2025 Global Recruitment Report measured a 35-day median time-to-hire for U.S.-based roles, showing faster-moving teams are already pulling that average down.

 Where Are Candidates Dropping Out of Your Funnel?